couchbase/couchbase-lite-android/README.md

 ## Getting Started with Couchbase Lite

-* Create your own Hello World Couchbase Lite by following the [tutorial](http://docs.couchbase.com/couchbase-lite/cbl-android/cbl-android-1.0b2/#tutorial).
-The tutorial shows how to build a simple Couchbase Lite app in Android Studio and Eclipse.
+* Create your own Hello World Couchbase Lite app by following the [tutorial](http://docs.couchbase.com/couchbase-lite/cbl-android/cbl-android-1.0b2/#tutorial).
+The tutorial shows how to build a Couchbase Lite app in Android Studio and Eclipse.
+The simple Hello World app demonstrates how to create a database and how to create and retrieve documents.

-* Download and run the [Grocery-Sync](https://github.com/couchbaselabs/GrocerySync-Android) demo application
+* Download and run the [Grocery Sync](https://github.com/couchbaselabs/GrocerySync-Android) demo application.
+Grocery Sync demonstrates how to create a database, work with documents, create views and queries, and sync with a remote database.

 ## Developing / Contributing to Couchbase Lite